ALA Annual Diversity Research Grant Program

-Proposals are only accepted during the open call for applications from the conclusion of the ALA Midwinter Meeting to April 30th.
+Proposals are only accepted during the open call for applications each year..
 Persons submitting a proposal must be a current member of the American Library Association.
 If you are not presently a member of ALA but wish to submit a proposal please visit the Membership Website for more information on the benefits of joining ALA.
 You will be required to supply your membership ID number with your proposal.
 A complete proposal must include the following:

 A cover letter with name, primary contact information, and ALA member ID of the researcher(s).